 You are a Master student in Engineering (Mechanical, Applied Mathematics, Mechatronics, Biomechanical, Aerospace and Civil).
 You are experienced with Mechanical analysis and have affinity with FEM.
 Experience with ANSYS, NX or Hypermesh is a plus.
 Furthermore, you have a strong analytical ability with a pragmatic attitude and a creative and logical thinking capability.
 In addition, you are a proactive student and are good in reporting.
 The English language is required, both written and verbally.

 This is a Master apprentice internship for 5 days a week with a duration of minimum 4 months.
-The start date is as soon as possible.
+The start date is as of September 2020.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.

 Your internship will be in one of the leading Dutch corporations, gaining valuable experience in a highly dynamic environment.
 You will receive a monthly internship allowance of 500 euro (maximum), plus a possible housing or travel allowance.
 In addition, you’ll get expert, practical guidance and the chance to work in and experience a dynamic, innovative team environment.

 ASML: Be part of progress